ThalesMM/SPDA---Lightning-Protection-System/README.md

-Software para simulação de um projeto de SPDA
+Software for simulating the conformity of a SPDA project acording to Brasilian's NBR 5419 norm